Beale leaves QPR to make Rangers return as manager

 QPR director of football Les Ferdinand added: "Naturally we are hugely disappointed to lose Mick.

-"Our extensive research when we were looking for a new head coach highlighted him as being very-much aligned with the direction we are moving in as a football club.
+"Our extensive research when we were looking for a new head coach highlighted him as being very much aligned with the direction we are moving in as a football club.

 "The start to the season we have made, coupled with very attractive football being played, gave us cause for optimism as we looked to build on the previous three seasons.